gear-foundation/gear-wiki/docs/examples/Gaming/tictactoe.md

 ## Source code

-The source code of this example of Tic-Tac-Toe Game smart contract and the example of an implementation of its testing is available on [gear-foundation/dapp/contracts/tic-tac-toe](https://github.com/gear-foundation/dapps/tree/master/contracts/tic-tac-toe).
+The source code of this example of Tic-Tac-Toe Game program and the example of an implementation of its testing is available on [gear-foundation/dapp/contracts/tic-tac-toe](https://github.com/gear-foundation/dapps/tree/master/contracts/tic-tac-toe).